jtonic/handson-scala3/README.md

 - [ ] simple database example
 - [ ] certificates and HTTPs
 - [ ] integrate the application into a sidecare

+## Theory

+- What is Kleisli from http4s routes PoV
+- What is partial function (in the context of http4s endpoints definitions)